Vresse-sur-Semois The Little Switzerland of Namur

 Agricultural Tools

-• Tobacco choppers with cutters and wooden channels
+Tobacco cutter with trimmers and wooden channels.

 Pipe Collection